 - The department focuses on training students in the skills sought by employers, graduate schools, and law schools.
 These skills include critical thinking, communication, teamwork, and project and time management.

-- The faculty in the department has over 200 years of collective teaching experience, has been published in a variety of well-regarded journals and books, and is respected in the local, national and international community.
+- The faculty in the department has over 200 years of collective teaching experience, has been published in a variety of well-regarded journals and books, and is respected in the local, national, and international business community.

 Beyond the Classroom